tuankg1028/project-1-web/README.md

 ## Usage
 Available methods:
 - [Function and Constanst](#function-and-constanst): Retrieves the Function/Constanst of an application.
+- [Privacy policy analysis](#privacy-policy-analysis): Retrieves the privacy policy of an application.
+- [Calculate distance](#calculate-distance): Calculate the distance of an application.
+- [Calculate distance v2](#calculate-distance-v2): Calculate the distance of an application.
 ### Function and Constanst

 Retrieves the Function/Constanst of an application.